New York's positive COVID-19 test rate inches up as cases climb in other states

 On Friday, Florida Governor Ron DeSantis lifted all capacity restrictions on bars and restaurants.
 Video footage posted to social media over the weekend showed mask-less Floridians drinking and dancing in crowded bars.

-The state had recorded over 690,000 cases of the virus as of Monday, according to its health department.
+The state had recorded over 690,000 cases of the virus as of Monday, according to its health department website.

-Reporting by Gabriella Borter, Lisa Shumaker, Brendan O’Brien and Susan Heavey; Editing by Aurora Ellis and Rosalba O’Brien
+Reporting by Gabriella Borter, Lisa Shumaker, Brendan O’Brien and Susan Heavey; Editing by Aurora Ellis, Rosalba O’Brien and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.